protontypes/open-sustainable-technology/README.md

 - [Earthformer](https://github.com/amazon-science/earth-forecasting-transformer) - A space-time Transformer for Earth system forecasting that applies Deep Learning for various Earth system forecasting task.
 - [ClimateLearn](https://github.com/aditya-grover/climate-learn) - A Python library for accessing state-of-the-art climate data and machine learning models in a standardized, straightforward way.

-### Radiative Transfer

-- [RadiativeTransfer.jl](https://github.com/RadiativeTransfer/RadiativeTransfer.jl) - A full end-to-end modular software suite for radiative transfer and related atmospheric analysis.
-- [libRadtran](http://www.libradtran.org/) - A collection of C and Fortran functions and programs for calculation of solar and thermal radiation in the Earth's atmosphere.
-- [ARTS](https://github.com/atmtools/arts) - A radiative transfer model for the millimeter and sub-millimeter spectral range.
-- [Py6S](https://github.com/robintw/Py6S) - A Python interface to the 6S Radiative Transfer Model.
-- [RTE+RRTMGP](https://github.com/earth-system-radiation/rte-rrtmgp) - A set of codes for computing radiative fluxes in planetary atmospheres.
-- [LBLRTM](https://github.com/AER-RC/LBLRTM) - Line-By-Line Radiative Transfer Model is an accurate and efficient line-by-line radiative transfer model derived from the Fast Atmospheric Signature Code.
-- [Eradiate](https://github.com/eradiate/eradiate) - A next-generation radiative transfer model for Earth observation applications.
-- [Juelich Rapid Spectral Simulation Code](https://github.com/slcs-jsc/jurassic) - The Juelich Rapid Spectral Simulation Code (JURASSIC) is a fast infrared radiative transfer model for the analysis of atmospheric remote sensing measurements.
-- [Tenstream](https://github.com/tenstream/tenstream) - A 3D radiative transfer solver for earth system models.
-- [Ocean Data and Information System](https://github.com/iodepo/odis-arch) - The Ocean InfoHub facilitates access to global oceans information, data and knowledge products for management and sustainable development.

-### Meteorological Observation and Forecast

-- [Open-Meteo](https://github.com/open-meteo/open-meteo) - Global weather API for non-commercial use with hourly weather forecast.
-- [stationaRy](https://github.com/rich-iannone/stationaRy) - Get hourly meteorological data from one of thousands of global stations.
-- [weathercan](https://github.com/ropensci/weathercan) - This package makes it easier to search for and download multiple months/years of historical weather data from the Environment and Climate Change Canada (ECCC) website.
-- [metR](https://github.com/eliocamp/metR) - Several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
-- [climate](https://github.com/bczernecki/climate) - The goal of the climate R package is to automatize downloading of meteorological and hydrological data from publicly available repositories.
-- [rdwd](https://github.com/brry/rdwd) - An R package to select, download and read climate data from the German Weather Service.
-- [MetPy](https://github.com/Unidata/MetPy) - A collection of tools in Python for reading, visualizing and performing calculations with weather data.
-- [wetterdienst](https://github.com/earthobservations/wetterdienst) - Trying to make access to weather data in Python feel like a warm summer breeze.
-- [AWIPS](https://github.com/Unidata/awips2) - The Advanced Weather Interactive Processing System is a meteorological display and analysis package originally developed by the National Weather Service and Raytheon.
-- [Metview Python bindings](https://github.com/ecmwf/metview-python) - Python interface to Metview, a meteorological workstation and batch system for accessing, examining, manipulating and visualising meteorological data.
-- [Herbie](https://github.com/blaylockbk/Herbie) - A python package that downloads recent and archived numerical weather prediction model output from different cloud archive sources.

 ### Climate Data Processing and Access

 - [cf-conventions](https://github.com/cf-convention/cf-conventions) - The conventions for CF (Climate and Forecast) metadata are designed to promote the processing and sharing of files created with the NetCDF API.